kos-lang/kos/doc/proposals.md

 * Optimizations:

-    - Add compile-time resolution for range() (e.g. using special instruction).
     - Find line where a variable is no longer used, release register.
     - Don't reload constants if they are already in registers.
     - Hoist constants outside of loops.
 Reuse constants.